 • Marcel Guilbeau (sire unknown, Ventrue/Invictus, e. mid 19th century)

-Marcel was prince of Baton Rouge until his traitorous seneschal overthrew him during Hurricane Katrina’s chaos.
+Marcel was prince of Baton Rouge until his traitorous seneschal Lawrence Meeks overthrew him during the chaos caused by Hurricane Katrina.
 He fled to New Orleans and has been granted sanctuary by his elder clanmate Vidal ever since.
-He styles himself as royalty in exile and has become a social fixture through the parties he throws from his riverboat casino, but he still dreams of reclaiming his lost throne.
+Marcel styles himself as royalty in exile and has become a social fixture through the parties he throws from his riverboat casino, but he still dreams of reclaiming his lost throne.
 In recent nights, his name has been floated as a potential successor to Vidal if the prince enters torpor.

 • Pierpont McGinn (childe of Dominique Toutain or Francesca Dumont, Ventrue/Invictus, e. mid 19th century)

-The most bombastic and ambitious Ventrue in the city is without doubt Pierpont McGinn.
-McGinn was celebrated as a hero for the leadership he provided to the Invictus during Hurricane Katrina, which he has ruthlessly parlayed into a regency over Uptown and seats on his clan’s and covenant’s ruling bodies.
+The most bombastic and ambitious voice within Clan Ventrue and the Invictus is without doubt Pierpont McGinn’s.
+McGinn was celebrated as a hero for the leadership he provided to the Invictus during Hurricane Katrina, which he has ruthlessly parlayed into a regency over Uptown and seats on the Gerousia and Prima Invicta.
 He also happens to be a racist of the first order with ties to white supremacist groups such as the Klu Klux Klan, Aryan Brotherhood, and the more recent alt-right.
 In recent nights, his name has been floated as a potential successor to Vidal if the prince enters torpor.

 Camarilla Status ••

 • Becky Lynne Adler (childe of John Harley Matheson, Ventrue/Invictus, e. early 21st century)